AvatarWorld/DanceRevolution/README.md

 The code and data are going through the internal review and will be released later!

 ### Introduction
 This repo is the PyTorch implementation of "Dance Revolution: Long Sequence Dance Generation with Music via Curriculum Learning".
-Our proposed approach significantly outperforms the existing methods in extensive experiments.
+Our proposed approach significantly outperforms the existing methods and achieves the state-of-art performance in extensive experiments.
 It can generate long dance sequences, e.g. about <strong>1-minute length under 15 FPS</strong>, from the input music clips, which are smooth, natural-looking, diverse, style-consistent and beat-matching with the music.
 This techique can be used to drive various 3D character models by 3D reconstruction and has great potential for the personalized ads content generation on social medias like TikTok.

 ### Paper
 Ruozi Huang*, [Huang Hu*](https://stonyhu.github.io/), [Wei Wu](https://sites.google.com/view/wei-wu-homepage), [Kei Sawada](http://www.sp.nitech.ac.jp/~swdkei/index.html), [Mi Zhang](http://homepage.fudan.edu.cn/zhangmi/en) <br/>